 Introduction to Parish Nursing:

-Parish Nursing also known as Faith Community nursing, is a specialized practice of professional nursing that focuses on the intentional care of the spirit as well as on the promotion of wholistic health and prevention or minimization of illness.
+Parish Nursing, also known as Faith Community nursing, is a specialized practice of professional nursing that focuses on the intentional care of the spirit as well as on the promotion of physical health, and prevention or minimization of illness.
 Parish Nurses are licensed registered nurses that have successfully completed a Parish Nurse foundations course.
 Parish Nurses serve their faith community in the following capacities:

 Integrator of Faith and Health: Assist with wellness and care of mind, body, and spirit.